chrisnoonan98675/site/xl-release/concept/git-trigger-plugin.markdown

 	    ...
 	};

-The XL Release server must be restarted after the `conf/script.policy` file is changed.
+You must restart the XL Release server after changing the `conf/script.policy` file.